-"Say: God is One."
-This I obeyed: for a thousand and one times a night for one thousand nights and one did I affirm th Unity.

-But "night" only means LAYLAH(34); and Unity and GOD are not worth even her blemishes.

-Al-lah is only sixty-six; but LAYLAH counteth up to Seven and Seventy.(35)

-"Yea! the night shall cover all; the night shall cover all."
+- "Say: God is One."
+This I obeyed: for a thousand and one times a night for one thousand nights and one did I affirm the Unity. - But "night" only means LAYLAH;34 and Unity and GOD are not worth even her blemishes. - Al-lah is only sixty-six; but LAYLAH counteth up to Seven and Seventy.35 - "Yea! the night shall cover all; the night shall cover all."